Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 • Overly broad regex matchers that would pass invalid data

-• Sandbox network isolation: The SmartBear MCP server requires outbound HTTPS access to *.pactflow.io.
+• Sandbox network isolation: the SmartBear MCP server requires outbound HTTPS access to your broker, whether *.pactflow.io or your self-hosted URL.
 Ensure your Codex sandbox configuration allows this5.

 • Message contracts: Kafka/SQS message contract generation requires domain knowledge beyond what the MCP tools expose; the agent relies on AGENTS.md conventions for these.